Bug report #4604

 I'll test on master and report back.

-#27 Updated by Nicolas Boisteault about 4 years ago
+#27 Updated by Nicolas Boisteault over 4 years ago

 - File WFS_issue.jpg added